 - It can help with algae treatment

-- Used to reduce the acidity, it reduces the risk of corrosion to things such as chrome pool ladders and other pool equipment which can take place when the water is more acidic
+- Used to reduce the acidity, it reduces the risk of corrosion to things such as chrome pool ladders, pool surfaces and other pool equipment which can take place when the water is more acidic

 Below is the method I use when I want to add baking soda to my pool to raise the pH and total alkalinity levels.

-Adding baking soda should be done in stages over a few days if you need to add a substantial amount.
+This should be added in stages, over a few days if you need to add a substantial amount.
 Anything over 3lbs should not be added at once otherwise this can cause problems.

-With your pool pump running, you should add the baking soda by one of three methods:
+With your swimming pool pump running, you should add the baking soda by one of three methods:

-1. Fill a bucket with water and add about half a pound of baking soda.
+- Fill a bucket with pool water and add about half a pound of baking soda.
 Mix this around until at least most of it is dissolved and then walk around the edge of the pool slowly pouring it as you go.
 Then repeat as necessary.
-This is by favored method).
+(This is my favored method).

-3. Slowly pour the baking soda into a skimmer so that it is then gets pushed out of the pool returns and mixes with the water (my least favored method).
+- Slowly pour the baking soda directly into a skimmer so that it gets pushed out of the pool returns and mixes with the pool water (my least favored method).

-After you have given the baking soda sufficient time to mix thoroughly around the pool (at least an hour but preferably longer) then retest the water again.
-If the pH and total alkalinity levels are still too low then repeat the above.
+After you have given the baking soda sufficient time to mix thoroughly around the pool (at least an hour but preferably longer) then retest the pool water again.
+If the pool’s pH level and total alkalinity levels are still too low then repeat the above.

-How much baking soda to add to a pool
+How much baking soda to raise pH in pool

 |Alkalinity Reading||Baking soda to add per 10,000 gallons|

-You should avoid adding too much baking soda to the water of your swimming pool all at once, as this will probably result in cloudy water which will take a while to clear up.
+You should avoid adding a large amount of baking soda to the water of your swimming pool all at once, as this will probably result in cloudy water which will take a while to clear up.

 How often should you put baking soda in your pool?

 There is no hard and fast rule regarding how frequently you should use baking soda in your pool.
-Just use it as necessary to maintain the correct pH and alkalinity levels after testing your pool’s water..
+Just use it as necessary to maintain the correct pH levels and pool water alkalinity levels after testing your pool’s water.